RoyalIcing/renderToPipeableStreamPlayground/readme.md

     1. `onAllReady()` and start piping
     1. stream closed with ⚠️ error
     1. no bytes written
-- Suspends and resource succeeds
+- When content suspends on a resource that succeeds
   - ✅ Client-side JavaScript
     1. `onShellReady()` and start piping
     1. `onAllReady()`